14 Market Revolutions

 Horseshoe Curve, Altoona, Pennsylvania, 1854

-At the same time, communication and transportation underwent revolutions of their own, along with the very way Americans lived.
-People started caring what time it was and factory workers had to stay sober all day.
+At the same time, communication and transportation underwent revolutions of their own, along with the way Americans lived.
+People started caring what time it was, for instance, and factory workers had to stay sober all day.
 As middle classes emerged in towns and cities, children went to school, washed their hands, and quit sleeping in the same room as their parents, while husbands and ministers invented the new role of the “traditional housewife.”
 Collectively, these changes are known as the Market Revolution, but they were all triggered by industry, which in turn traced to the Scientific Revolution (Chapter 7).

 Schematic Newcomen Steam Engine